Get the Marcus mobile banking app

 When the 12-month CD matures, open a new five-year CD.
 When the 24-month CD matures, open another five-year CD, and so on.
-In five-years, you’d have only the higher-yielding five year CDs in your ladder – and every year one of them would mature.
+In five-years, you’d have only the higher-yielding, five-year CDs in your ladder – and every year, one of them would mature.

 *Annual Percentage Yield (APY): stated APYs are for illustrative purposes only and do not necessarily reflect APYs that are currently available.

-This article is provided for informational purposes only and should not be considered and is not a substitute for individualized professional advice, which you are encouraged to seek.
-The views in this article may not necessarily reflect the institutional opinions of Goldman Sachs Group, Inc., Goldman Sachs Bank USA or any of their affiliates, subsidiaries or divisions and none of the foregoing, unless prohibited by law, assume any liability for loss or damages resulting from reliance on the material provided.
+This article is for informational purposes only and is not a substitute for individualized professional advice.
+Articles on this site were commissioned and approved by Marcus by Goldman Sachs®, but may not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA or any of their affiliates, subsidiaries or divisions.